Images Edward Christian Text Genevieve Carbonatto

 A lung ultrasound is performed which shows a hypoechoic lesion at the left base.
 It has a hyperechoic centre.

-He has a vascular scan performed by the vascular lab in the emergency department which shows a thrombus in the popliteal vein.
+He has a vascular scan performed by the vascular lab which shows a thrombus in the popliteal vein.
 The vein also appears aneurysmal.
 He has a double popliteal vein (duplication of the femoral and popliteal veins is common, with a prevalence of 20% in the femoral vein segments and 35% in the popliteal vein) (5)

 A CTPA confirms extensive bilateral pulmonary emboli and right heart strain.
 He is anticoagulated and transferred to ICU